Media Studies - National Moderator's Report

 Practices that need strengthening:

-The need for greater evidence of control over production technology was also an issue in some moderation samples.
-For example, the need for more consistent control over sound and shot transitions were the main issues identified for film products.
-For print media products, the use of pre-existing templates and stock photos prevented students from demonstrating the level of selection, application and crafting required at curriculum level 8.
+Greater evidence of control over production technology was also needed.
+For film products, further consistent control over sound and shot transitions was a common issue.
+For some print media products, the use of unmodified, pre-existing templates and stock photos prevented students from demonstrating the selection, application and level of crafting required at curriculum level 8.

 91497: Write a media text to meet the requirements of a brief